Best Friends and Rainbow Babies

-After her first four miscarriages, Kim self-referred to Winifred Mak, MD, PhD, reproductive endocrinologist and infertility specialist in the UT Health Austin Women’s Health Institute.
+After her first four miscarriages, Kim self-referred to Winifred Mak, MD, PhD, a reproductive endocrinologist and infertility specialist who is also a part of UT Health Austin’s Reproductive Endocrinology and Infertility care team.
 “After your first miscarriage, there’s this weird sense of needing to re-try, a sense of needing to be successful.
 But after my fourth miscarriage, I started thinking, ‘Okay, something isn’t right.’
 A friend of mine had seen Dr. Mak, so I set up an appointment.
 Immediately, I felt like I could talk to her and that she understood what I was going through,” says Kim.

 Under Dr. Mak’s care, they found no definitive cause of Kim’s multiple miscarriages, which can be difficult for many women and couples to understand and accept.
 After two months, and two more spontaneous, but equally devastating, miscarriages, Kim became pregnant again, but continued to suppress her excitement.
 “A positive pregnancy test was terrifying for me and my husband.
 We weren’t celebrating like most couples.
 We were just so afraid of losing another baby and knew that there wasn’t anything we could do,” recalls Kim.